 Nowadays, many newly diagnosed cases of prostate cancer are relatively indolent and unlikely to result in death.
 Some, however, will eventually grow and spread through the body with deadly consequences.
 Yet it is difficult to distinguish the relatively few aggressive prostate tumors from the many indolent ones at early diseases stages when they might be mostly effectively treated.
 We have been using genetically engineered mouse models (GEMMs) to decipher mechanisms of cancer initiation and to identify biomarkers that distinguish aggressive cancer subtypes at early disease stages.

 One of our most exciting findings is that expression NKX3.1 is sufficient to re-specify a non-prostatic epithelium to fully differentiate into prostate in vivo, still one of the few such examples in which a single gene can convert a differentiated epithelium to an alternative cell fate (Dutta et al., 2016).
 Loss of function of NKX3.1 also promotes cellular plasticity following inflammation as occurs during prostatitis (Le Magnen et al, 2018).
 This is associated with promotion of cancer initiation and leads to increased susceptibility to oxidative damage, whereas gain of function of NKX3.1 protects against oxidative stress (Ouyang et al., 2005).
 Recently, we have discovered a novel role for NKX3.1 as a transcription factor in mitochondria in response to oxidative stress, where it directly regulates mitochondrially-encoded genes.
-Our findings uncover a novel function for a homeoprotein in mitochondria and demonstrate its relevance for suppressing prostate cancer initiation.
+We showed that low expression levels of NKX3.1 combined with low expression of mitochondrial ETC genes are associated with adverse clinical outcome, whereas high levels of mitochondrial NKX3.1 protein are associated with favorable outcome.
+Our findings uncover a non-nuclear function for NKX3.1 that is a key mechanism for suppression of prostate cancer.
+We are now investigating whether analyses of the expression levels and sub-cellular localization of NKX3.1 in patients at risk of cancer progression can improve risk assessment in a precision prevention paradigm, particularly for men undergoing active surveillance (Papachristodoulou et al., 2021).

 We have also investigated Nkx3.1 mutant mice as a model of indolent prostate cancer, which led to the identification of a three-gene biomarker panel that distinguishes indolent from aggressive prostate cancer (Irshad et al., 2013).
-We are currently developing this three-gene panel as prognostic biomarkers for clinical applications in early stage prostate cancer.
-In related work, co-clinical investigations correlating the status of NKX3.1 with response to a common chemoprevention agent, 5α-reductase inhibitors (5-ARIs) have shown that reduced NKX3.1 expression is predictive of response to 5-ARI (Dutta et al., 2018).
+In related work, our co-clinical investigations correlating the status of NKX3.1 with response to a common chemoprevention agent, 5α-reductase inhibitors (5-ARIs) have shown that reduced NKX3.1 expression is predictive of response to 5-ARI (Dutta et al., 2018).
 All together, our investigations of the NKX3.1 homeobox gene have shed new light on mechanisms that promote prostatic integrity in normal circumstances and how they go awry in cancer initiation, and suggest new options to improve early intervention for prostate cancer patients.

 Investigations of Advanced Prostate Cancer